close

 Damp can come from a variety of sources, and the cost to resolve the issue will vary depending on how established the damp is, and the type of damp that is present.

-There are three main types of damp that can be present in a property.
+There are three main types of damp that can be present in a property:

-Rising damp is caused when water soaks up into the building from the ground.
+This is caused when water soaks up into the building from the ground.
 It can normally be recognised by stains on the lower part of walls.
 Rising damp needs to be addressed by a builder who will need to add a waterproof damp course membrane into walls.
 Rising damp can be expensive to resolve and will have a serious impact on house price.

 Penetrating damp is caused by water entering the building and soaking into the walls.
 You will often see penetrating damp as brown patches on ceilings or around windows.
 Causes of penetrating damp include the roof of a house being damaged and allowing rain to leak through, or a split pipe that is leaking behind a wall.
 Penetrating damp will also need to be repaired, but in most cases, it is a simpler and less costly affair than rising damp.